sallyklpoon/python-functions/README.md

 we reach the end of evaluating numbers list.

 **Abstraction:** Eratosthenes' method to get prime numbers within a range of numbers works and is applicable to any range of numbers.
-This function, too, based on the method, can apply to any range of numbers.
+Thus, this function, based on the method, can also apply to any range of positive numbers.

 **Algorithms/Automation:** The process of comparing each number in an original list with an evaluating number has been automated.
 This is great because we do not need to generate a unique list of evaluating numbers each time we have a